ballerina-platform/ballerina-lang/misc/json-to-record-converter/README.md

    (ArrayPropertyItem|decimal|int|string)[] arrayProperty;
 };
 ```
-In this case, if there are more than two types of values in an array.
-This will be handles as union of data types in Ballerina record creation.
+This scenario has more than two types of values in an array.
+This will be handled as the union of data types in the Ballerina record creation.

-#### Scenario 15: JSON array of arrays
+#### JSON array of arrays
-This is where Nested JSON arrays are being handled.
+This is where nested JSON arrays are being handled.

-JSON
 ```json
 {
   "arrayProperty": [[10, 20, 40], [10, 20, 18]]
 }
 ```
-Ballerina

 ```ballerina
 type NewRecordList record {
    int[][] arrayProperty;
 };
 ```
-Here, the nested array can be any type, if the types are different, it would be handled differently.
-See _Scenario 17_
+Here, the nested array can be any type.
+If the types are different, it would be handled differently.
+For example, see [JSON array with different types and arrays](#json-array-with-different-types-and-arrays).

-#### Scenario 16: JSON array with different types and arrays
+#### JSON array with different types and arrays
-JSON

 ```json
 {
   "arrayProperty": [{"name": "tom", "age": 5}, "String Value", 5, 5.67, [10, 20, 40], [["10", 20, 18]]]
 }
 ```
-Ballerina

 ```ballerina
 type ArrayPropertyItem record {
    string name;